 If you are planning to travel abroad you may need some vaccinations to protect you from certain diseases.
-Our practice nurses hold designated travel clinics where they can give you the latest advice on travel health and offer a full range of vaccinations.
+Our practice nurses hold designated travel clinics where they can give you the latest advice on travel health and offer a full range of NHS vaccinations.

 Our travel clinics are very popular and get booked up quickly.
 Please book your travel appointments well in advance to avoid disappointment.